Smithienious/dotfiles/README.md

-Dotfiles for Pengwin
+Dotfiles for WSL
 ============================================================

 Credits
 -------------------

-Many of these scripts are taken from [pengwin-setup](https://github.com/WhitewaterFoundry/pengwin-setup).
+Some of these scripts are taken from [pengwin-setup](https://github.com/WhitewaterFoundry/pengwin-setup).

 Feedback
 -------------------